fnyzz/nmapwrap/README.md

 # nmapwrapper

-This python program targets the automation of running nmap in a production environment.
-It takes a configuration file on the YAML format and run the nmap with this configuration.
+This python program targets the automation of running nmap in a production environment where you are running the same nmap on schdule.
+Nmapwrap.py takes a configuration file on the YAML format and run the nmap with this configuration.
+First it runs a Nmap discovery scan based upon icmp ping and a list of port supplied by you.
+Online hosts are written to a file onlinehosts.TestClient.txt which the is used in a more thurow Nmap TCP scan.

+## ⚠️  Security
+Program runs as sudo (root) or in root's crontab.
+Running Nmap with the parameter -sS requiers root priveleges which is why I am skipping some input validation and how we run Python's popen sub process.

 You may have different configuration files for different netsegments, clients etc. There is one standard config.yaml file which the reference to where nmap is installed, owner of the files etc.
 ## 🌟 Features
-- **Repetable Nmap scan with the same parameter **:
+- Repetable Nmap scan with the same parameter
-- **Control Nmap parameter with yaml files **:
+- Control Nmap parameter with yaml files
-- **Audit trail of all nmap scans **:
+- Audit trail of all nmap scans
-- **Keep all **:
+- Keep all
-- **Run multiple Nmap scan without loosing logging **:
+- Run multiple Nmap scan without loosing logging
 -

+The basic yaml config has 3 section:
+1. Name of the scan, where to store the data and a list of IP to scan.
+2. The discovery section
+3. The Nmap scan using hosts from the discovery section.

 The script uses the nmap binaries which is a pre requisite for this nmapwrapper to work.

 ## 🚀 Quick Start, example run